Kenya court finds killing of Pakistani news anchor unlawful – DW – 07/08/2024

 According to the court authorities, a Kenyan governmental institution called the "Office of the Director of Public Prosecutions and Independent Policing Oversight Authority," had violated Sharif's rights by not prosecuting the two officers involved, Dudley added.

-"I find that the respondents, jointly and severally through their actions violated the rights of the petitioners," Mutuku said, according to The Nation.
+"I find that the respondents, jointly and severally through their actions violated the rights of the petitioners," Mutuku said, according to The Nation newspaper.

 In her ruling, Judge Mutuku ordered Kenya's legal and police authorities to conclude their investigations into the case.
 These respondents must "take responsible actions, including to punish and prosecute police officers who killed Arshad Sharif, if found culpable," she said.